sanitaravel/Space-Launch-Telemetry-Analyzer/README.md

 - Extract text overlays and telemetry from videos using OCR (see `ocr/`).
 - Process frames and regions-of-interest (ROIs) defined in `configs/`.
 - Produce plots and analysis artifacts into `plot/` and `results/`.
-- Helper scripts for downloading, preprocessing and broadcasting results (see `download/` and `twitter_broadcast.test_script.py`).
+- Download videos from multiple platforms (Twitter/X broadcasts and YouTube) and organize them by company and vehicle (see `download/`).

 ## Repository layout (important files/folders)

 - `main.py` — primary entry point for running analyses.
-- `download/` — video download and preparation helpers.
+- `download/` — video download utilities supporting multiple platforms (Twitter/X broadcasts and YouTube) with automatic organization by company and vehicle.
 - `ocr/` — OCR helpers and models integration.
-- `configs/` — ROI and configuration JSON files (e.g. `default_rois.json`).
+- `configs/` — ROI and configuration JSON files, organized by company and vehicle (e.g., `configs/spacex/starship/`, with `default_rois.json` at the root).
-- `flight_recordings/` — sample and raw MP4 recordings used for analysis.
+- `flight_recordings/` — sample and raw MP4 recordings used for analysis, organized by company and vehicle (e.g., `flight_recordings/spacex/starship/`, `flight_recordings/blue_origin/new_glenn/`).
-- `plot/`, `results/` — output directories for plots and results.
+- `plot/`, `results/` — output directories for plots and results, organized by company and vehicle (e.g., `results/spacex/starship/`, `results/blue_origin/new_glenn/`).
+Also includes comparison results across launches.
 - `logs/` — runtime log files created when running the tools.
 - `tests/` — unit and integration tests.
 - `requirements.txt` — Python dependencies.